akodakkal/SWE_TechnicalGuide/pages/Kratos/Workshops/Hitchhiker_Guide_SWE/Installation Guides/ParOptBeam.md

----
-title: ParOptBeam
-keywords:
-tags: [ParOptBeam.md]
-sidebar: kratos_workshops
-summary:
----
 # ParOptBeam Installation Guide
 This guide will explain how to install ParOptBeam and its dependencies

 ## 1. Git installation
 Git is need to clone ParOptBeam from its repositories.
-Use [this link](https://gitforwindows.org/){:target="_blank"} to go to Git website and download Git.
+Use [this link](https://gitforwindows.org/) to go to Git website and download Git.
 After the download is complete, open your the folder where you downloaded them and run the executable to install it.
 You can leave the default parameters during the setup.
 ![git](../../../../../images/WindEngineering/git.png)

 ## 2. Clone ParOptBeam